 Editing your weekly delivery schedule won’t affect existing subscribers, just the scheduling of a new subscriber's first delivery.

-Date and time works for the first order if you have that enabled but for subsequent renewals it will be day only (not date and time).
+Date and time work for the first order if you have that enabled but for subsequent renewals, it will be day only (not date and time).

-We have just launched a feature to enable you to manually change the subscription renewal dates for recurring subscriptions so you could have a Saturday and Wednesday products and then set the future orders to renew X days before the delivery date. e.g. see how these guys do it: https://www.sixtoedfoxorganics.co.nz/shop/product/256528/Farm-Value-Box-Large/
+You can also manually change the subscription renewal dates for recurring subscriptions.
+For example, you could have Saturday and Wednesday products and then set the future orders to renew a certain amount of days before the delivery date. e.g. see how these guys do it: https://www.sixtoedfoxorganics.co.nz/shop/product/256528/Farm-Value-Box-Large/

 How am I best to capture dietary requirements?